tchapgouv/tchap-identite/README.md

 - TCHAP_CODE_TIMEOUT_IN_MINUTES= (optionnal) validity of a otp code. default 60
 - TCHAP_LOG_SENSITIVE_DATA = (optionnal) log sensitive data like username. default false

-1. build extension with maven goal.
+2. build extension with maven goal.
 A jar is produced with the custom providers and the custom view.

-`mvn package`
+`mvn clean package`

 to specify a version run :

-`mvn install -Drevision=X.Y.Z`
+`mvn clean install -Drevision=X.Y.Z`
 For local development, the jar is copied to /dev/providers

 3. launch containers